-The Company recognized gains, which are included in "Cost of sales" in the accompanying Consolidated Statement of Operations, on derivative financial instruments related to corn purchase contracts of approximately \$64,000 and of \$5.8 million for the first quarter of fiscal years 2024 and 2023, respectively.
+The Company recognized losses, which are included in "Cost of sales" in the accompanying Consolidated Statement of Operations, on derivative financial instruments related to corn purchase contracts of approximately \$ 6.2 million and of \$ 0.8 million for the second quarter of fiscal years 2024 and 2023, respectively.
+The Company recognized (losses) gains on derivative financial instruments related to corn purchase contracts of approximately \$(6.1) million and \$ 5.0 million for the first six months of fiscal years 2024 and 2023, respectively.